 We have eaten at the Tsavo Bakehouse.
 This got very busy very fast on the event day.
 The food, although self-service, was incredibly good.
 Masai coffee house mostly serves sandwiches.
 The giraffes used to be next to it.
 Although smelly it was nice to look at them while having your lunch.
 They have since moved and I would choose the bakehouse over here.
 The Safari café is very good for food.
 You order at the till and food is brought to your table.
 It has been tasty and hot in the past.
 You can also grab food at the indoor play area and outdoors at ¡Caramba!, which is weather dependent.

 Take a Picnic?

 The park provides plenty of places to stop and have a picnic.
 There is also a covered area, in case it rains!
 I would be reluctant to take a picnic.
 You are not allowed to take food through any of the walks through areas.
 It is also a long way back to the car and I wouldn’t fancy lugging an extra bag around for the day.
 But that’s my personal choice.
 They have made a lot of effort to accommodate those that want to take their own food.

 Yorkshire Wildlife Park is located near Doncaster in South Yorkshire.
 You can make a saving by pre-booking online.
-However, the saving is not massive as you just receive £1 off.
-Entrance is quite expensive for adults at £14.50 online and £15.50 on the day.
-Children age 3-15 are £12.50 online and children under 3 can visit for free.
+Entrance is expensive for adults at £18.00 online.
+Children age 3-15 are £15.00 online and children under 3 can visit for free.
 They have other pricing options available.
 Would I say the price is worth it?
-For us yes it is.
-The only other zoo near us is Twycross so to be able to visit something of this scale, with so much to see and do then it is worth it as a treat.
+For us I’m not 100% sure now.
+The price has increased by almost £4.00 in just over a year.
+We only spent 4 hours there on our last visit.